 When a bid contains a brand name, trade name, catalog number, “or equal” or “as per sample” other than that specifically named in the IFB’s specifications and the bidder proposes to furnish this equal substitute commodity, such fact shall be noted on the bid sheet or on a separate page attached to the bid.
 Information or descriptive literature explaining the substitution item must be attached to the bid.
 Failure to provide literature for substitutions may be grounds for rejection of the bid.
 When the IFB’s specified item(s) must be compatible with or fit into an existing installation, or due to other essential reasons, the business owner may decide that a substitution cannot be accepted.
 However, the bulleted directives below must be adhered to when developing the IFB’s requirements/specifications and for making a determination that a substitute is unacceptable.

-Time does not permit the preparation of another form of specification or purchase description which does not include a brand name specification.
+- Time does not permit the preparation of another form of specification or purchase requirement which does not include a brand name specification.

-Use of a brand name or equivalent specification is in the Commonwealth's best interests.
+- Use of a brand name or equivalent specification is in the Commonwealth’s best interest.

 Performance-based specifications when procuring personal computers and related peripheral equipment pursuant to any type of blanket purchasing arrangement shall be established without regard to brand name.